wp-plugins/syrinx-slideshow/readme.txt

 = 1.0.5 =
 * Finished the delete slide support in editor.
 You can now properly select a slide and then delete it.
 Of course you still need to save the edited slideshow in order for the changes to be made for good and visible to the other users of the site.

+= 1.0.6 =
+* Change code so that it uses custom post types rather than flat files for slideshow html.